 - The cats will depend on you for food and they will stay hungry if you suddenly stop feeding them for whatever reason.

-I know that feeding strays and ferals is a natural thing to do to most cat lovers.
-I wouldn’t go that far by saying you should never ever feed the strays and ferals.
-Although, I definitely agree that you shouldn’t make yourself their primary food source.
+I wouldn’t go that far by saying you shouldn’t feed the strays and ferals.
+Although, I agree that you shouldn’t make yourself their primary food source if you will not be able to be their feeder forever or no one will be able to take over that duty if you’re not able to do it anymore.
 If you serve them a lot of food every day, they’ll depend on you for their everyday meals.
-This can lead to the above-mentioned issues.

 It is a different story with homeless kittens who were abandoned by their mother.
 Kittens don’t yet know how to hunt.
 If you’ve observed long enough and you’re absolutely sure the kitten has no mama, I would encourage you to help the young kitty by feeding and fostering them.
 Kitten can’t survive on their own so your help is highly appreciated and absolutely required.